Dalimil/Find-and-Replace-Browser-Extension/README.md

 When choosing the string that we want to search in, we need to only consider the text content in our HTML nodes - finding matches in `innerHTML` would be a mistake since we need to ignore the website's source markup and only consider the text that users see.

 #### Highlighting Found Matches

+##### Highlighting in `contenteditable`
-Highlighting `contenteditable` element should not be a problem - we can simply inject our own `span` element with our custom class into the element's DOM.
+Highlighting inside a `contenteditable` element should not be a problem - we can simply inject our own `span` element with our custom class into the element's DOM.
 Contenteditable elements are designed to contain any HTML nodes so no problem here.

+For the highlighting, I'm going to use the [mark.js](https://markjs.io/) plugin.
+We could certainly implement the highlighting ourselves (wrapping each search occurrence in `<span>` elements with custom styling), but there are many tricky cases that we need to handle.
+For instance, HTML `<div>John <b>Smith</b></div>` matches the query `John S` but simply inserting a `<span>` at the start and end would violate HTML rules, and instead we'd need to create two pairs of `<span>` elements - for `John ` and another for `S` inside the `<b>` tags.

+There are more tricky cases like this.
+Therefore, it's wiser not trying to reinvent the wheel and instead use a plugin that is actively maintained and used by many people.

+##### Highlighting in `<textarea>`
-Highlighting `<textarea>` is more tricky because it only allows plain text to be displayed inside it.
+Highlighting text in `<textarea>` is more tricky because it only allows plain text to be displayed inside it.
 Any styled markup will not render as expected.
 To overcome this, one must create an overlay that exactly matches the textarea element and then highlight text in this new element.
 Further, there are many browser-specific quirks and one must also take care of synchronizing scrolling and handling textareas that are resizable by the user.
 In other words, it is a lot of work.
 http://codersblock.com/blog/highlight-text-inside-a-textarea/

 Fortunately, there have been a few attempts to implement this.
 The most successful version I found was the following jQuery plugin: https://github.com/lonekorean/highlight-within-textarea/ becase it also supports resizable textareas (other plugins I found did not).